How to Travel on Amtrak Trains with a Dog in 2023

 Checking the train platforms at the beautiful Amtrak station in Philadelphia

-Additionally, it’s possible to travel with a pet in Acela business class cars, where it’s possible to reserve an exact seat.
+Additionally, it’s possible to travel with a pet on Acela trains in business class cars, where it’s possible to reserve an exact seat.

 On-Board the Train with a Pet